aws-samples/aurora-postgresql-pgvector/apgpgvector-streamlit/README.md

 2. Ensure that you have added the Aurora PostgreSQL DB credentials to the `.env` file.

-3. Ensure you have installed the extension `pgvector' on your Aurora PostgreSQL DB cluster:
+3. Ensure you have installed the extension `pgvector` on your Aurora PostgreSQL DB cluster:
    ```
    CREATE EXTENSION vector;
    ```